rockettheme/docs/Docs/wordpress/plugins/rokmicronews/rokmicronews_use.md

 ![][widget3]

-:   1. **Allowed HTML Tags** This field determines which HTML tags are allows in the content preview area.
+:   1. **Allowed HTML Tags** This field determines which HTML tags are allowed in the content preview area.
 [23%, 28%]
     2. **Extra Widget CSS Class** You can use this field to add custom CSS Class values to the widget.
 [39%, 28%]
     3. **GD2 Library Present** This is a check for the presence of a GD2 Library.
 [51%, 28%]
     4. **Cache Dir Writable** This check discovers whether or not your cache directory is writable.
 [62%, 28%]

-1. **Allowed HTML Tags**: This field determines which HTML tags are allows in the content preview area.
+1. **Allowed HTML Tags**: This field determines which HTML tags are allowed in the content preview area.

 2. **Extra Widget CSS Class**: You can use this field to add custom CSS Class values to the widget.